dirkriehle/wahlzeit/.github/ISSUE_TEMPLATE/feature-request.md

 Use sentence template for user stories.

 **Acceptance criteria**
-Provide list of acceptance criteria for sprint review.
+Provide list of feature-specific acceptance criteria for sprint review.

+**Definition of done**
+Provide list of non-feature-specific test criteria of feature (week 5 onwards).